sugarlabs/musicblocks-v4/README.md

             ```

             This is spawned on `127.0.0.1:3000` inside the container, but mapped to `localhost:5000`
             on host.
 Visit `localhost:5000` in a browser to view the webpage served.
+If you are not
+            using the container, visit `localhost:3000`.

             Currently this will open a page with a "Hello world!" message.